Teebusch/mifa/README.md

 #> var_explained     6    data.frame list
 ```

-The Fieller and bootstrap confidence intervals indicate that 5 factors
+Both, the Fieller and bootstrap 95% confidence intervals indicate that 5
-are enough to explain more than half of the variance:
+factors are enough to explain more than half of the variance:

 ``` r
 round(mi$var_explained, 2)